HTML5 multimedia redirection

-HTTP progressive downloads is an HTTP-based pseudo-streaming method that supports HTML5.
+HTTP progressive download is an HTTP-based pseudo-streaming method that supports HTML5.
 In a progressive download, the browser plays back a single file (encoded at a single quality) while it is being downloaded from an HTTP web server.
-The video is stored on the hard drive as it's received and is played from the hard drive.
+The video is stored on the drive as it’s received and is played from the drive.
 If you rewatch the video, the browser can load the video from cache.

 We support only redirection for progressive downloads in mp4 format.
 We don’t support WebM and Adaptive bitrate streaming technologies like DASH/HLS.

 We support the following, and use policies to control them.
 For more information, see Multimedia policy settings.

 - Server side render

 Minimum versions of Citrix Workspace app and Citrix Receiver:

 - Citrix Workspace app 1808 for Windows

 - Citrix Workspace app 1808 for Linux